Junjeeeee/Dynamic_2d_waterfall/README.md

 3- A take on convergion and eigenvectors
 4- Limitations and Advantages
 5- Future projects
-6- A look into the code
-7- How i used Chat Gpt for help
+6- How i used Chat Gpt for help

 ## 1- How to interact with the project.
 ![image](https://github.com/Junjeeeee/Dynamic_2d_waterfall/assets/94764591/910944a7-8152-45dc-b834-6cf7052ea2ab)